fafadiatech/ft-python-recommendations/README.md

 # recommendations

 The motivation of this project is to build a recommendation engine that is Easy to use.
+This python package has been implemented using **Python 3.6**

 ## Key Packages